Chapter 16.16

 2. General Requirements.

 a.
-A wildlife habitat conservation area and associated buffer may be altered only if the proposed alteration of the habitat and associated buffer does not degrade the functions of the habitat and associated buffer.
+A fish and wildlife habitat conservation area and associated buffer may be altered only if the proposed alteration of the habitat and associated buffer does not degrade the functions of the habitat and associated buffer.

 d.
-The planning director shall condition approvals of activities allowed within or adjacent to a wildlife habitat conservation area or its buffers, as necessary to minimize or mitigate any potential adverse impacts.
+The planning director shall condition approvals of activities allowed within or adjacent to a fish and wildlife habitat conservation area or its buffers, as necessary to minimize or mitigate any potential adverse impacts.
 Conditions may include, but are not limited to, the following:

 i.
 Establishment of buffer zones;